-- (a) identify and solve practical legal problems. - (b) organise and manage themselves and their work load. - (c) collect, analyse and evaluate information from the various sources of law, as well as information conveyed in the classroom environment. - (e) communicate effectively in class debate and written assignments.

-- (f) use technology in legal research. - (g) recognise problem-solving contexts involving the law relating to credit agreements.
+- (a) identify and solve practical legal problems. - (b) organise and manage themselves and their work load. - (c) collect, analyse and evaluate information from the various sources of law, as well as information conveyed in the classroom environment. - (d) communicate effectively in class debate and written assignments. - (e) use technology in legal research. - (f) recognise problem-solving contexts involving the law of insurance.

-Intended Specific Outcomes for Credit Agreements
+Intended Specific Outcomes for Insurance

-The Credit Agreements portion of the course is designed so that students successfully completing this portion of the course should be able to achieve the following outcomes.
+The Insurance portion of the course is designed so that students successfully completing this portion of the course should be able to achieve the following outcomes.
 The student should be able to:

-- (a) Understand and explain the essential features of a credit agreement. - (b) Understand and explain what the consequences are of concluding a credit agreement. - (c) Understand and explain some of the key practical consequences of dealing with a credit agreement. - (d) Apply the knowledge acquired during the course to solve practical problems with regard to credit agreements.
+- (a) Understand and explain the essential features of a credit agreement. - (b) Understand and explain what the consequences are of concluding a credit agreement - (c) To understand and explain some of the key practical consequences of dealing with a credit agreement. - (d) Apply the knowledge acquired during the course to solve practical problems with regard to credit agreements.